openjdk/valhalla-docs/site/_index.md

 -   [JEP 390: Warnings for Value-Based Classes](https://openjdk.java.net/jeps/390)
     (delivered in 16)

-## Background Documents
+## Background Documents & Presentations

-These documents present a more holistic view of the Valhalla project's goals and design considerations.
+These documents and presentations present a more holistic view of the Valhalla project's goals and design considerations.

 -   The State of Valhalla (December 2021)
     - [1.
 The Road to Valhalla](design-notes/state-of-valhalla/01-background)